openmv/openmv-ide/README.md

      sudo apt-get install make build-essential libclang-dev ninja-build gcc git bison python3 gperf pkg-config libfontconfig1-dev libfreetype6-dev libx11-dev libx11-xcb-dev libxext-dev libxfixes-dev libxi-dev libxrender-dev libxcb1-dev libxcb-glx0-dev libxcb-keysyms1-dev libxcb-image0-dev libxcb-shm0-dev libxcb-icccm4-dev libxcb-sync-dev libxcb-xfixes0-dev libxcb-shape0-dev libxcb-randr0-dev libxcb-render-util0-dev libxcb-util-dev libxcb-xinerama0-dev libxcb-xkb-dev libxkbcommon-dev libxkbcommon-x11-dev libatspi2.0-dev libgl1-mesa-dev libglu1-mesa-dev freeglut3-dev

-Aftwards, you need to install the cross-compilier.
-Please note that by using `ubuntu-20.04` this command should install version 9 of the cross-compilier.
-Using a newer version of the operating system will result in a newer version of the cross-compilier which will cause linker mismatch issues between the host system and the RaspberryPi:
+Afterwards, you need to install the cross-compiler.
+Please note that by using `ubuntu-20.04` this command should install version 9 of the cross-compiler.
+Using a newer version of the operating system will result in a newer version of the cross-compiler which will cause linker mismatch issues between the host system and the RaspberryPi:

      sudo apt install gcc-aarch64-linux-gnu g++-aarch64-linux-gnu